 - Nobody has administrative access to the primary data.
 The Data Scientist will ensure the Research and Analytics Manager has access to the laptop and hard drive passwords for back-up purposes only.

 - Suppression rules apply to all Research & Analytics reporting.
 In other words, where cell counts are low (<5), the data is suppressed.
 We may increase the suppression threshold if we deem the data too sensitive.

-Completing the census is voluntary.
-However, we ask student to participate so we get an accurate picture of our student population.
+Completing the census was voluntary.
+However, we asked students to participate so we get an accurate picture of our student population.
 A high response rate will better help us identify barriers, create strategies, and make informed decisions to address barriers to student achievement and well-being.
-Families who do not want their child to participate can opt out using a form on the Parent Portal.
+Families who did not want their child to participate could opt out using a form on the Parent Portal.

 How was the HWDSB student census developed?